-The A5 and A4 prints are 300gsm 'satin' finish stock printed by a printing company who use paper from FSC certified suppliers who follow the 10 principles of forest management – meaning they only use paper supplies from forests that agree to treat the planet (and their workers) with care and respect.
+The art books I will have available later in 2021 have been printed by a company who use paper from FSC certified suppliers who follow the 10 principles of forest management – meaning they only use paper supplies from forests that agree to treat the planet (and their workers) with care and respect.
 They also teamed up with Tree Aid in 2018 to fund the planting of up to 1,000 trees.

 The greeting cards are printed by a company who use stock that is FSC Mixed Sources certified and produced at a mill that is certified with ISO 14001 environmental management standard.